tamagusko/pothole-detection/README.md

-# Optimizing Pothole Detection in Pavements: A Comparative Analysis of Deep Learning Models
+# PAPER: Optimizing Pothole Detection in Pavements: A Comparative Analysis of Deep Learning Models

 This repository contains the code and models related to the research paper "Optimizing Pothole Detection in Pavements: A Comparative Analysis of Deep Learning Models" by Tiago Tamagusko and Adelino Ferreira.
 This paper was presented at the Second International Conference on Maintenance and Rehabilitation of Constructed Infrastructure Facilities in Honolulu, HI, USA, 16–19 August 2023.